Charts of the Week

 The predicted pace and length of the cycle has not changed that much from perceptions in May, however: both show a peak reached 18 months after the start of the cycle.

-<h2 class="blog-h2 blog-h2-styles" id="Natural-gas-inventory-worries-in-Europe">Natural gas inventory worries in Europe</h2>
+Natural gas inventory worries in Europe

-Featured in Charts of the Week on July 29
+Featured in: Charts of the Week on July 29

 Natural gas inventories were in the headlines all summer amid grave warnings that Europe might face a winter shortage.
 In July, only four EU countries exceeded the bloc’s storage targets.